Gjessing1/Obsidian-RSS/README.md

 An Obsidian plugin that converts RSS feeds into notes, enabling seamless capture of newsletters and other RSS content directly into your vault.

-## Email Newsletter Integration
+## Email/Newsletter Integration

-This plugin works perfectly with **Kill the Newsletter** to convert email newsletters or emails into RSS feeds:
+This plugin works perfectly with **Kill the Newsletter** to convert email newsletters or emails into an RSS feed for note creation in Obisidan:

 1. Visit [kill-the-newsletter.com](https://kill-the-newsletter.com) and create a new inbox
 2. You'll receive a unique email address (e.g., `example_123@kill-the-newsletter.com`) and RSS feed URL